Getting the shot from above

 Sometimes filming from the ground is not really enough to tell the whole story.
 Thankfully we have the answer and can use our Unmanned Aerial Vehicle (UAV or drone) to get up in the air and capture that unique aerial shot.

-Artistically, we use our live high definition video stream from our UAV while we film to frame and monitor the shots, and to make sure that they are right while we are filming and before leaving the scene.
+Artistically, we use our live high definition video stream from our UAV while we fly.
+This allows us to frame and monitor the shots, and to make sure that they are right while we are filming and before leaving the scene.

-Technically, we record our video in 4k or HD, depending what is needed, and thanks to our ongoing pilot training, we can get stunning shots to illustrate the matter in hand.
+Technically, we record our video in 4k or HD, depending what is needed.
+Creatively, our ongoing pilot training means get stunning shots to illustrate the matter in hand.

 It’s not just video that we can shoot.
 While in the air we can also capture stunning photographs, with that unusual perspective, ideal for literature, websites, or posters.

-What is great for us as film makers and photographers is that the advancing technology means that we are now able to capture the video and photographs that previously would have only been possible from a manned aircraft, and at a cost that now makes it affordable for a much wider range of productions.
+What is great for us as film makers and photographers is that the advancing technology means that we are now able to capture the video and photographs that previously would have only been possible from a manned aircraft.
+Importantly, new technology means that this is available at a cost that makes it affordable for a much wider range of productions.

 This bird’s eye view is powerfully complemented with ground film and the story, told by the people within the business, really shines through.